sergiotasconmorales/imp_vqa/README.md

  ┣ **📂introspect_rels**\
  ┗ **📂mscoco_imgfeat**

-Optionally, you can follow the following steps to prepare the VQA-Introspect dataset yourself. <mark>If you downloaded the data from the previous links, ignore the next section (Data preparation).</mark>
+Optionally, you can follow the following steps to prepare the VQA-Introspect dataset yourself.

+⚠️ **IMPORTANT: If you downloaded the data from the previous links, ignore the next section (Data preparation).**

 ### Data preparation